 Ruskin is celebrating the success of its recent Social Work graduates who have excelled this year, with 30 percent of Level 6 students achieving First Class Honours degrees and 20 percent receiving Upper Second Class grades.

 The external examiners’ report stated that ‘the quality of teaching and learning on the programme is high’, with students ‘committed and dedicated’ and ‘demonstrating a good amount of knowledge indicating that they had a breadth of knowledge around the subject.’

 The report also highlights the impact Dr Stephen Cowden and his team have made on Social Work at Ruskin.
 Stephen joined the College from Coventry University in May as Academic Lead in Social Work, bringing with him a wealth of experience as a senior academic and social worker.
-It states that it is ‘encouraging to see the programme back on a strong footing and to see the positive work that Dr Cowden and the new staff team have undertaken.’
+It states that it is ‘encouraging to see the positive work that Dr Cowden and the new staff team have undertaken.’